Man drowns after saving child in lake accident

 “Words cannot describe what a loss this is to our community and our soccer family.
 Prayers go out to his kids and family.”

-Each post was commented upon by dozens of people expressing their grief and providing information on what O’Neal meant to them.
+Each post was commented upon by dozens of people expressing their grief and discussing what O’Neal meant to them.

 Commented